DomainDrivenArchitecture/dda-liferay-crate/README.md

 [![Slack](https://img.shields.io/badge/chat-clojurians-green.svg?style=flat)](https://clojurians.slack.com/messages/#dda-pallet/) | [<img src="https://domaindrivenarchitecture.org/img/meetup.svg" width=50 alt="DevOps Hacking with Clojure Meetup"> DevOps Hacking with Clojure](https://www.meetup.com/de-DE/preview/dda-pallet-DevOps-Hacking-with-Clojure) | [Website & Blog](https://domaindrivenarchitecture.org)

-This is a crate to install, configure and run a full blown 3 tier liferay server via Pallet.
+This is a crate to install, configure and run a full blown 3 tier liferay server on a Linux system.

-Currently this crate uses Apache2 as httpd server, mariadb as database and tomcat8 as web application server on Ubuntu for Liferay version 7.x (for backwards compatibility also Liferay version 6.x can be installed, but is not recommended anymore).
+This version of this crate uses Apache2 as httpd server, mariadb as database and tomcat8 as web application server on Ubuntu for Liferay version 7.x (for backwards compatibility also Liferay version 6.x can be installed, but is not recommended anymore).

 ## Compatibility